|fdnweb.org/beinecke||Juniors||Nov. 30, 2021|

 The aforementioned items are actual Beinecke application components and will not only allow the Campus Selection Committee to evaluate your candidacy but allow you to develop your national application.

 Preference will be for all application documents (excluding letters of recommendation) to be sent in one singular PDF.
-Letters from references can be submitted separately by the letter writer either electronically to email@example.com or via U.S./campus mail to the Office of Undergraduate Studies, Case Western Reserve University, 447 Sears Building, 10900 Euclid Ave., Cleveland, OH 44106-7028.
+Letters from references should be submitted separately by the letter writer electronically to firstname.lastname@example.org.

 5. If selected for a campus interview, a date/time will be identified based on the applicant’s class schedule and committee availability.
 Interviews will take place in early December.
 (See schedule below.)